xyderos/design-patterns-cpp/readme.md

 ## Things to consider

+* Facade can be transformed to a singleton since a single object is sufficient in most cases

+* Flyweight would resemble singleton if it could reduce all the shared states into one object

 * Bridge is designed before hand, adaper is usually an "addon"

 * Adapter changes the interface, decorator enchances it